Recent Blog Posts

 You know.
 The kind where you open something to munch on while you binge watch your favorite TV.
 It's the kind that you end up eating a whole bag or tin or box of something and you don't ever really feel satisfied.
 It's almost like you blacked out and then came to with an empty bag in your hand and crumbs all over your chest.
 Wondering, "Now, what happened here"?!
 (Side note, why can't I ever black out on carrots?)

-Now, I LOVE having a snack.
+Now, I LOVE having a little bite.
 And I do not think we should halt all our snacking, but I think a great way to set yourself up for success is to make a mental switch of what types of snacks you purchase and when you should enjoy them.

 1. Pick satiating snacks.